esrlabs/bake/README.md

 * faster than many other well known build systems
 * can be run on command line with colored output
-* Eclipse and Visual Studio integration plugins provided
+* IDE integration plugins provided
 * configuration files easy to understand and maintain

 More information can be found here: